nguyen18/Out-Of-Office/README.md

 When asking for their leave dates, make sure to use the date question feature in forms.
 If not, you have to convert it to a date time format in the script itself.

 ### 2. Link and format a spreadsheet you want to store pending and archived requests
 You can use the automatic generated one with the forms or link a google spreadsheet you personally created.
 After linking the spreadsheet sheet to the form, create a new tab/sheet on the bottom called "Archive" where you will store processed requests.
 Optional: Rename the linked tab with the purple icon as "Pending".
-Add a column after your question columns called "Approved" where the approver
+Add a column after your question columns called "Approved" where the approver will process requests

 <img width="1412" alt="Screen Shot 2021-09-25 at 4 13 37 PM" src="https://user-images.githubusercontent.com/31105362/134788156-6fc2bf47-0631-4973-ab45-5ffb6ca3c07a.png">